danbernstein/data-website/content/blogs/blog2.md

 ---
-title: "Magna"
+title: "Text Mining"
-description: "Lorem Etiam Nullam"
+description: "Examining Language Trends in the State of the Union"
 slug: "magna"
 image: pic09.jpg
 keywords: ""